-V. Index of Supplemental Binder
+V. Index of Supplemental Materials

-- 1) A detailed listing of the supporting materials in the supplemental binder divided into the three areas of teaching, scholarship, and service. - 2) A copy of this listing must be included at the front of the supplemental binder to serve as a table of contents for the supporting materials.
-In addition, the supporting materials must be referenced in the Application Dossier. - 7.
-Unofficial student rating data evaluations of teaching should not be included in the application. - 8.
+- A detailed listing of the supporting materials in the supplemental portion of the application divided into the three areas of teaching, scholarship, and service. - 2) The supporting materials must be referenced in the Application. - Unofficial student rating data evaluations of teaching should not be included in the application. - 8.
 Changes in the Application after the Evaluation has begun. - a.
 Applications for tenure and promotion may not be changed after the application is submitted on November 1 except as indicated by this policy (sections III.A.14, III.B.1, III.B.9, etc.). - b.
-The following items-Department Committee Promotion Recommendation, Department Chair Promotion Recommendation, Dean/Library Director/Manager Promotion Recommendation and Provost's Promotion Recommendation will be added to the application by the TeP chair as they are received.
-Similarly, any statements by the applicant in response to one of these recommendations as allowed by this policy or the CBA will be added to the application dossier by the TeP chair as they are received. - c.
+The following items-Department Committee Promotion Recommendation, Department Chair Promotion Recommendation, Dean/Library Director/Manager Promotion Recommendation and Provost's Promotion Recommendation will be uploaded by each evaluator by the appropriate deadline.
+Similarly, any statements by the applicant in response to one of these recommendations as allowed by this policy or the CBA will be uploaded by the applicant by the appropriate deadline. - c.
 In the event of any change in the application other than noted above in 8.b, notice shall be given to the applicant with an opportunity to respond.